NNCT2904/VQA-Notes-v2/README.md

 pipenv shell
 ```

+[Runing Online not supported for now]

-Create an `.env` file in the root folder to store IBMQ api key
+To run the notebook with IBM devices, create an `.env` file in the root folder to store IBMQ api key
 ```
 TOKEN=paste your token here
 HUB=your hub